Akershus Fortress: Current use

 Although still a military area, the Akershus Fortress is open to the public between 6:00 and 21:00 daily.
 As well as the castle, the Norwegian Armed Forces Museum and Norway's Resistance Museum can also be visited.
 The Norwegian Ministry of Defence and the country's Defence Staff Norway share a joint modern headquarters in the eastern part of the fortress.
 His Majesty the King's Guard is responsible for guarding the fortress, with stationary guard posts during open hours and mobile patrols at night.
 One of the stationary guard posts at the entrance is a popular photography spot for tourists visiting the fortress.

 Royal Mausoleum

 The castle's Royal Mausoleum is the final resting place of a number of Norwegian royal figures.
-This includes King Sigurd I, King Haakon V, Queen Eufemia, King Haakon VII, Queen Maud, King Olav V and Crown Princess Märtha.
+This includes King Sigurd I, King Haakon V, Queen Euphemia, King Haakon VII, Queen Maud, King Olav V and Crown Princess Märtha.
 Since restoration of the main building, the castle has frequently been used as the venue for official events and dinners for dignitaries and foreign heads of state.

 Office of the Prime Minister

-After the 22 July attacks in 2011, the Office of the Norwegian Prime minister has been located close to the fortress in a building that originally belongs to the Norwegian Ministry of Defence.
+After the 22 July attacks in 2011, the Office of the Norwegian prime minister has been located close to the fortress in a building that originally belonged to the Norwegian Ministry of Defence.

 Imitation

-A portion of the fortress was replicated at the Norway pavilion at the Epcot theme park in Walt Disney World, Bay Lake, Florida, United States.
+Walt Disney World in Florida, United States, replicates a portion of the fortress at the Norway Pavilion at its Epcot theme park.
+In a further reference to Akershus' royal history, the Epcot replication also houses a Disney Princess character restaurant called Akershus Royal Banquet Hall, which also serves some Norwegian dishes.